namruf32/namruf32.github.io/_posts/2023-02-13-news_volunteer.md

 Is in need of volunteers to set up and tear down tables and games, providing and/or coordinating snacks and extra assistance for special events such as Halloween and Easter Egg Hunt.

-**Sport Court Assistance**<br>
-Thank you to Moe Wagner for volunteering to help with the setup-and-take-down of the Sport Court nets.
-We can always use another helper.

 **Fund Raising Assistance**<br>
 Helping with setup of events such as the Hibachi Dinner and order taking, setup/decorating and cleanup.
 The Classic Car Show and the Labor Day Dance community events activities consist of scheduling, hiring and general coordination, including setup and teardown.

 **Rummage Sale Assistance**<br>
 Duties consist of sorting, pricing, selling, boxing up the remaining goods for pickup.
-This year the Rummage Sale setup and takedown will run about a week and a half beginning to end , giving room for many volunteer time and opportunities
+This year the Rummage Sale setup and takedown will run about a week and a half beginning to end , giving room for many volunteer time and opportunities.

 **Community Events**<br>
 Including Labor Day Dance, FunFest, and Classic Car Show and consist of scheduling, hiring and general coordination including setup and teardown.
 ---